Review of Fabulous – an app to help build healthy rituals

 - Buys into ‘clean eating’ language

-- Doesn’t let you set weekly habits
+- Doesn’t let you set weekly or non-daily habits

 Overall, I will continue to use the app.
 Despite my criticisms, it’s still the best habit tracker I’ve found.
 I won’t use the journeys, but instead develop my own routines based on my own needs.